georgia-adam/reuse-near-you/README.md

 ### Homepage

 The homepage displays the posts in the app's database.
 The most recent posts appear at the top of the page.
 Posts include a title, a timestamp, an image, text, the user's Google account name, and a mailto button to email the user.
 If the original poster is signed in, they may click on the &#735; at the top right of the post to delete their post.
-The &#735; is not be displayed for posts by other users.
+The &#735; is not displayed for posts by other users.

 ## Dependencies